roberd13/dsedocker/README.md

 * For Studio: `/var/lib/datastax-studio`

 ### Preserving data
-To persist data, pre-create directories on the local host and map the directory to the corresponding volumn using the docker run `-v` flag.
+To persist data, pre-create directories on the local host and map the directory to the corresponding volume using the docker run `-v` flag.

-**NOTE:** If the volumnes are not mounted from the local host, all data is lost when the container is removed.
+**NOTE:** If the volumes are not mounted from the local host, all data is lost when the container is removed.

 * DSE Transactional, Search, Graph, and Analytics nodes:
  * `/var/lib/cassandra/data`